Jako/DaterangeTV/core/components/daterangetv/docs/readme.txt

 [[daterange? &value=`2013-01-01||2013-01-02` &format=`%d|%m.|%Y` &separator=`–` &locale=`de_DE.utf8`]]

-The snippet could work as an output filter, but the options have to be a json encoded array:
+The snippet could work as an output filter, but then the options have to be a json encoded array:

 [[*daterangetv:daterange=`{"format":"%d|%m.|%Y","separator"="–","locale"="de_DE.utf8"}`]]